Open

 Activities funded

-• Non-clinical and pre-clinical work leading towards an Investigational New Drug (IND) application for therapeutics.
+- Non-clinical and pre-clinical development activities for genomics or engineering biology–based therapeutics that advance towards an Investigational New Drug (IND) application.

 Examples of admissible projects: